Angiecore/UFOs/README.md

 ## Results

 Users can use the filters search for the tables data, such as date, city, state, country and shape.
+The table will automatically be filtered to match with the user's selections

 ![image](https://user-images.githubusercontent.com/95327338/156948136-357acc9a-7a8a-4156-8a53-ef551801f30d.png)